tgraupmann/ChromeSpeechProxy/README.md

 # Intro

-The `Chrome Speech Proxy` is a `Windows Form` application that proxies speech data from the `Chrome Browser` into Unity.
+The `Chrome Speech Proxy` is a `Windows Form` application that proxies speech data between the `Chrome Browser` and Unity.
 The proxy supports speech detection and speech synthesis.
-The proxy requires `admin` rights to host an `HttpListener`.
+The proxy requires `admin` rights to host the `HTTP` server.
-The `Chrome Browser` nad `Unity` communicate with the proxy and the proxy passes data between the `Chrome Browser` and `Unity`.
+The `Chrome Browser` and `Unity` communicate with the proxy and the proxy passes data between the `Chrome Browser` and `Unity`.

 # Quick Start